Application and Selection Process

 Applications are being accepted now.

 In addition to the applications, applicants must submit a resume, a transcript, and one reference contact.
-After applications are submitted, applicants will go through a two-round interview process.
-The first round is a group interview with other applicants, and the second round is an individual interview with student coordinators of the program.
+After applications are submitted, applicants will go through an individual interview process with student coordinators of the program.
 Applicants will be notified of whether or not they have been accepted into the program around mid-November.

 Participants will complete LEAD 489, a three credit hour course offered through the School of Leadership Studies curriculum.
 The course is only available to International Service Team members and is specifically designed to prepare students for a summer of service abroad.
 Using a service-learning model, the International Service Teams course provides students with a background in international service, cross-cultural communication, civic engagement, leadership skills, and team dynamics.
 Applicants do not need to enroll in the course before official acceptance into the program.